The New Normal (album)

-The New Normal is the first studio album by Australian rock band Cog, released on April 12, 2005 by Difrnt Music.
-The album was produced in Weed, California by Sylvia Massy (Tool, System of a Down, Spiderbait).
+The New Normal is the debut studio album by Australian rock band Cog, released on 12 April 2005 via Difrnt Music.
+The album was produced and recorded in Weed, California by Sylvia Massy (Tool, System of a Down, Spiderbait).
 The New Normal was made the album of the week on Triple J and at the J Award of 2005, the album was nominated for Australian Album of the Year.

-The album peaked at number 19 on the Australian Recording Industry Association album chart.
+The album peaked at No. 19 on the ARIA Albums Chart.

 Background

-The album name was formulated in the wake of the September 11 attacks, front man Flynn Gower explained that the name was derived from a social commentator in the United States that was describing "what people once considered ‘normal’ in terms of lifestyle.
-Things had changed quite drastically in a short period of time.
-They were calling the kind of social and political environment in which we now lived, ‘the new normal’”.
+The album's title was conceived in the aftermath of the September 11 attacks.
+Frontman Flynn Gower explained that the name originated from a United States social commentator who described the dramatic shift in lifestyle and societal norms.
+The commentator referred to the evolving social and political climate as 'the new normal', highlighting the significant and drastic changes that had occurred within a short period of time.